 How to Make the Circuit:

-- First collect all parts same like in circuit diagram.
+- First, collect all parts same like in circuit diagram.

-- MT2 pin of triac go to phase live wire of 220V AC.
+- Now MT2 pin of triac go to phase live wire of 220V AC.

 Testing the Circuit:

-- Check if load resistive or inductive turn ON and OFF when input voltage change.
+- Give input voltage to MOC3041 and check if load resistive or inductive turn ON and OFF when input voltage change, also it should work same like switch.

 Safety Tips: